 Treena has worked in the computer technology, accounting and business sectors.
 She brings entrepreneurial experience with her online marketing and promotional company.
-More recently she has worked and coordinated volunteers in a variety of areas such as non profit and fundraising.
-She is an active advocate for the disabled and disadvantaged by providing information about provincial and national programs while attending appointments and meetings to help support clients so that they can remain in their communities with appropriate supports.
-By supporting community members she is able to make a difference and propose changes to different levels of government to help support better policies and programs.
+More recently, she has worked and coordinated volunteers in a variety of areas such as nonprofit and fundraising.
+She is an active advocate for persons with disabilities by providing information about provincial and national programs while attending appointments and meetings to help support clients so that they can remain in their communities with appropriate supports.
+By supporting community members, she is able to make a difference and propose changes to different levels of government to help support better policies and programs.